High-performance teams are groups of motivated, goal-focused employees with complementary talents and skills who routinely produce superior results.

 Ideally, the team is now confident and effective in performing their duties.
 Now is an excellent time to evaluate the team’s processes and the performance of individual members.
 Place the team under a microscope, and take the time to address any inefficiencies, communication problems, conflicts, or other issues that may be preventing the team from operating at optimal levels.

 In the final stage, the team should now be fully competent and making major progress towards achieving its objectives.
 But with this confidence may come an inclination to get comfortable.
-Don’t allow complacency to set it; focus on providing teams with options and incentives to further expand their skill sets.
-Where team members show exceptional results, have processes in place to publicly recognize those wins.
+Don’t let complacency to set in; focus on providing teams with options and incentives to further expand their skill sets.
+Where team members show exceptional results, have processes in place to officially recognize those wins.

 ServiceNow Workforce Optimization delivers powerful digital solutions to help companies in all industries build high-performance teams.
 Built on the industry-revolutionizing Now Platform®, Workforce Optimization empowers teams and leaders the data transparency, improved communication effectiveness, and assignment optimization resources they need to reach new levels of success.